getbubblenow/bubble/docs/system-software.md

 It ensures that the appropriate packages are installed and proper databases and database users exist.

 You only need to install system software once, ever, on a given system.
+You may be asked for your password to install packages and restart services.

 ### Ubuntu
 For Ubuntu 18.04 and 20.04 systems, run: